jhonber/Interna2/TobyAndNumbers/statement.md

 test case, there is a number N indicating how many numbers are in the current case, followed by N positive integers.

+1 <= N <= 100

+Each one of the N numbers is between 1 and 10000

 ## Output

 Print one integer for each test case.
-Note that at end of each the game all the numbers are equal, for this reason you only need to print it once, no matter what is the size of the input list.
+Note that at end of each game all the numbers are equal, for this reason you only need to print it once, no matter what is the size of the input list.